What do you think when you make errors in Greek?

 A cat’s point of view

-I wasn’t aware that what I was doing wasn't really helping, until I read this quote in a class about errors in language learning.
+I wasn’t aware that what I was doing wasn't really helping me speak more and better French, until I read this quote in a class about errors in language learning.

 The teacher handed everyone this quote by Philippe Geluck’s “Le Chat” comic character: